 Raise awareness of the availability of satellite imagery, e.g. through the International Charter Space and Major Disasters

-From 25 to 29 November 2013, UN-SPIDER carried out a five-day Technical Advisory Mission to Ghana in order to assess the current state and the potential of using
+From 25 to 29 November 2013, UN-SPIDER carried out a five-day Technical Advisory Mission to Ghana in order to assess the current state and the potential of using for disaster risk management and

 Do not include in news list: